renpy/renpy/sphinx/source/live2d.rst

         avoids fading between loops of a single motion.
 This may be True to enable seamless looping all the time, False to dispable it all the time, or a set of motions to be looped.

+    `attribute_function`
+        If not None, this is a function that takes a tuple of attributes, and returns a second tuple of attributes.
+The second tuple of attributes is used to actually show the image.
+This can be used to change the motions that are shown based on the expression that is in use.
+It should ensure that at most one attribute corresponding to an expression is given.

     Only `filename` should be given positionally, and all other arguments should be given as keyword arguments.